robotology/idyntree/doc/theory.md

 | `getNrOfPosCoords()` | $N_{pc}^J$ | 0 |
 | `getNrOfDOFs()`  |  $N_{dof}^J$ | 0 |

-This is the simplest type of joint, it represent two links that are rigidly attached to each other.
-The returned transform is always the rest transform, and the ${}^C \mathrm{s}_{P, C}$ matrix$ motion subspace matrix is a matrix with $0$ columns.
+This is the simplest type of joint, it represents two links that are rigidly attached to each other.
+The returned transform is always the rest transform, and the ${}^C \mathrm{s}_{P, C}$ motion subspace matrix is a matrix with $0$ columns.

 #### 1-dof joints